 - Over three times as likely to agree they're motivated to do outstanding work.

 - Nearly three times as engaged in their role.

-Types of a performance conversation
+Types of conversations about performance

 All in all, there are nine types of performance conversation worth covering.
 These can be scheduled as part of your regular performance management cycle, or ad-hoc.
 And, seeing as we're highlighting the benefits of weekly feedback, let's start with check-ins.

 A check-in is pretty much what it sounds like.
 It's a light-touch way of seeing how your people are doing.
 Our check-in specifically is an asynchronous tool, allowing users to submit and review updates in a matter of minutes.
 That way, they can be implemented without disrupting your team's schedule.